aurajs/website/source/getting-started/index.md

 You can then reference and load them by appending @[source] after them.
 For the 'default' source, this is optional.

-For example, if under our 'github' source, we have an `issues` component and a `user-profile` component under our 'default' source :
+For example, if under our 'github' source, we have an `issues` component and a `user-profile` component under our 'default' source:

 ```html
 <div data-aura-component='issues@github' data-aura-repo='aurajs/aura'></div>
 <div data-aura-component='user-profile' data-aura-user='addyosmani'></div>
 ```

-The equivalent in javascript would be :
+The equivalent in javascript would be:

 __aura_components/my-component/main.js__